EnterpriseDB/tpa/docs/src/tpaexec-reconfigure.md

 # tpaexec reconfigure

-The `tpaexec reconfigure` command reads config.yml and generates a revised version of it that changes the cluster from one architecture to another. [tpaexec upgrade](tpaexec-upgrade.md) may then be invoked to make the required changes on the instances that make up the cluster.
+The `tpaexec reconfigure` command reads config.yml and generates a revised version of it that changes the cluster in various ways according to its arguments.

 ## Arguments

 As with other tpaexec commands, the cluster directory must always be given.

+## Changing a cluster's architecture

-The following arguments control the contents of the new config.yml:
+The following arguments enable the cluster's architecture to be changed:

 - `--architecture <architecture>`(required)<br>
 The new architecture for the cluster.
 At present the only supported